 Danielle gained valuable experience working at four different organic vegetable farms in the Burlington area.
 In 2006 she took a year off from farming to study Landscape Design at the Conway School, and shortly after joined Ben and Thomas to help manage Arethusa Farm.
 Ben and Danielle were married in 2009.
 After working together to run Arethusa Farm for four years, they became interested in a longer-term investment in the land, and started a search for a farm to make their home.

-A devastating flood at Arethusa Farm caused by Tropical Storm Irene in August 2011 intensified Ben and Danielle’s search for farm land, and they were lucky to find and purchase Your Farm, from Kevin and Laura Channel, in March of 2013.
+A devastating flood at Arethusa Farm caused by Tropical Storm Irene in August 2011 intensified Ben and Danielle’s search for new farm land, and they were lucky to find and purchase Your Farm, from Kevin and Laura Channel, in March of 2013.
 They moved to Fairlee just in time to get started seeding in the greenhouse and working the land for the 2013 season.
 In 2015, Ben and Danielle re-named the farm to Root 5 Farm.
 They're thrilled to continue farming the rich soil of the Connecticut River Valley and to be part of a community that supports organic farming.

 2016 Farm Crew